Table of Contents

 - Fussy mood.

-- When breastfeeding, symptoms of a yeast infection on the mother’s nipples.
-These include cracked, red, itchy, sore, or tender nipples.
+- On the nursing mother, symptoms of a yeast infection include cracked, red, itchy, sore, or tender nipples.

 For adults, the main symptom of thrush is the sores, or patches.
 These can bleed if you scrape them or when you brush your teeth.
 You also may have pain when swallowing.

 Thrush is caused by the fungus, Candida.
 Although everyone has germs in their mouth, your immune system works to regulate them.
 You can have too much Candida.
 Having too much of this fungus causes the oral thrush infection.

 Thrush is most common in newborns because their immune systems are still developing.
 Newborns also can sometimes have thrush at birth if their mother had a vaginal yeast infection at the time of delivery.